 Key Summary

-• CUET General Aptitude Test syllabus 2026 can be downloaded from official NTA website at cuet.nta.nic.in/syllabus.
+• CUET General Aptitude Test syllabus 2026 can be downloaded from the official NTA website at cuet.nta.nic.in/syllabus.

-• Weightage of each section of CUET General Aptitude Test varies from 6 to 20 questions.
+• Weightage of each section of the CUET General Aptitude Test varies from 6 to 20 questions.

-• Total questions asked from CUET General Aptitude Test are 60 and total marks are 250.
+• Total questions asked in the CUET General Aptitude Test is 60, and the total marks are 250.

-• 5 marks will be awarded for each correct answer and -1 mark will be deducted from the overall score of CUET General Aptitude Test.
+• 5 marks will be awarded for each correct answer, and -1 mark will be deducted from the overall score of the CUET General Aptitude Test.

 CUET General Aptitude Test Syllabus